AI Starter Hub

 Git-Native PR Reviews

-Review, discuss, and merge pull requests directly within Linear using structural diffs that show changes from both human and AI agent output at a glance, keeping engineering context in one place.
+Review and merge pull requests directly within Linear.
+Structural diffs highlight changes from both human and AI agent contributors in one view.

 Linear Asks

-Turn requests from Slack messages and emails into actionable, trackable Linear issues.
-Enables helpdesk-style workflows where any team member can submit requests that route to the right team automatically.
+Turn Slack messages and emails into trackable Linear issues.
+Helpdesk-style routing to the right team without manual queue management.

 Integrations